Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_app/tasty_bytes_zero_to_app.md

     warehouse: process.env.WAREHOUSE,
 };

-// Create a new Snowflake connection const connection = snowflake.createConnection(options);
+// 4.2.3 create the connection to the Snowflake account const connection = snowflake.createConnection(options);
-// Connect to Snowflake
 connection.connect((err, conn) => {
     if (err) {
         console.error('Unable to connect to Snowflake', err);